Implementing a Storage SCU

 dmd can be sent using an explicit instance of class

-StorageSCU scu = new StorageSCU(peer); scu.store(dmd, writer);By default, Dimple proposes the transfer syntax
+StorageSCU scu = new StorageSCU(peer); scu.store(dmd, writer);By default, DeCaMino proposes the transfer syntax

 image.dcmis encoded with to the peer application, as well as uncompressed transfer syntaxes.
-If the original transfer syntax is accepted by the peer application, the pixel data is sent as is, but if it is not, Dimple will automatically decode the pixel data and use uncompressed transmission.
+If the original transfer syntax is accepted by the peer application, the pixel data is sent as is, but if it is not, DeCaMino will automatically decode the pixel data and use uncompressed transmission.
 A finer control over the proposed transfer syntaxes is possible with the